-Enquiry: Ask Intelligent Questions
+Speak: Ask the Right Questions

 Communication is key when it comes to understanding a property's potential.
 TIP: Don't be afraid to ask questions, as they can reveal valuable information that might otherwise remain hidden.
-Consider enquiring about:
+Consider inquiring about:

 - Will the furniture stay or go?
 This can impact your moving plans and budget. - Are there any upcoming developments in front of the building that may block the view?
-This could lower the property's attractiveness and its value. - Where should I dispose of rubbish and recycle unwanted items? - Have there been any past issues with water damage or pest infestations?
+This could lower the property's attractiveness and its value. - Where should I dispose of rubbish and recycle unwanted items? - Have there been any serious problems in the past, such as water damage or pest infestations?

-When in doubt, voice your concerns.
+When in doubt, don't hesitate to ask.
 Unearthing answers to important questions can safeguard you from unexpected issues down the road.
-It's better to be safe than sorry - especially when it comes to your own living space!
+And as the saying goes, 'better safe than sorry' - especially when it comes to your own living space!